-The Bart Bernard Law Firm is seasoned with decades of experience bringing legal claims for whiplash injury to a successful conclusion for our clients.
+The Bart Bernard Injury Lawyers is seasoned with decades of experience bringing legal claims for whiplash injury to a successful conclusion for our clients.
 If you are in pain, have accrued significant medical, chiropractor, or physical therapy bills, have suffered a loss of wages, or are in emotional pain, we can help at our offices in Baton Rouge and Lafayette.

 A whiplash injury can happen if a person’s neck and spine move back and forth very rapidly, especially if they are in an enclosed space.
 People call it “whiplash” because the movement is similar to what occurs when a whip cracks back and forth.

 A whiplash injury can happen whenever you are shaken back and forth.
 It is most frequent in vehicle collisions, especially if you have been rear-ended.
 It’s important to note, though, that whiplash injuries can also happen in abuse cases, such as infants being shaken back and forth.
 They can also happen in sports injuries, if a player is shaken back and forth by direct contact.

 If you or a loved one are suffering from a whiplash injury in Louisiana, the Bart Bernard Injury Lawyers offers our sincere sympathies.
 It’s common to consider whiplash a relatively minor injury.
 But victims of serious whiplash injuries know that the effects can be very serious.
 Whiplash can be the source of chronic pain.
 It can make movement difficult or impossible.

 Physical pain and mobility issues aren’t all.
 The effects can necessitate taking time off work to see a lengthy series of doctors, chiropractors, and physical therapists.
 If you’re off work, you lose wages.
 You may be piling up medical bills.
 You might be experiencing emotional pain.